Museum of London to close in December to prepare for relocation to West Smithfield in 2026

 Thanks to Crossrail, it will be one of the world’s most accessible museums with Farringdon station just seconds away.
 It will be the only museum in the world to have a trainline running through the galleries with Thameslink trains travelling between King’s Cross and Blackfriars zipping through it every few minutes.

-The countdown to relocation will begin in Summer 2022 with a six-month celebration of the museum’s 45 years at London Wall before opening under a new name: The London Museum.
+The countdown to relocation began in Summer 2022 with a six-month celebration of the museum’s 45 years at London Wall before opening under a new name: The London Museum.

 Museum of London Docklands will remain open throughout.